wp-plugins/facebook-page-promoter-lightbox/readme.txt

 Contributors: Arevico
 Tags: facebook,post,plugin,lightbox,fancybox,social media,seo,facebook popup,popup
 Requires at least: 3.0
-Tested up to: 4.2
+Tested up to: 4.2.2
-Stable tag: 3.0
+Stable tag: 3.1

-Turn website visitors into Facebook fans.
-With this plugin you can display a Facebook Fan Page-Like Box inside a lightbox  (overlay).
+All your visitors should know about your facebook page and tell their friends.
+With this plugin you can display a preconfigured Facebook Fan Page-Like Box inside a lightbox  (overlay).

 == Description ==

-Turn website visitors into Facebook fans.
-With this plugin you can display a Facebook Fan Page-Like Box inside a lightbox  (overlay).
+All your visitors should know about your facebook page and tell their friends.
+With this plugin you can display a preconfigured Facebook Fan Page-Like Box inside a lightbox (overlay).

-This way visitors will always stay up-to-date and you will receive more returning visitors.

 **Features:**

 *   Facebook page is needed
 *   Display the facebook lightbox onload with or without a delay
 *   Limit the lightbox to once every x days per individual visitors
-*   Promote your Facebook Fanpage, leverage current website traffic
+*   Promote your own facebook fanpage
-*   No api key needed (works with iframe, premium version uses the api and requires a key)
+*   No api key needed

 [youtube http://www.youtube.com/watch?v=zXfNwxBk7pA]